Iran Khodro Diesel

-Iran Khodro Diesel Company (ایران خودرو دیزل) is manufacturer of commercial vehicles (trucks, buses, minibuses & vans) in the Iranian market and in the market of several other countries with political agreements in the Middle East, CIS and Africa with half a century experience under license of Daimler-Benz of Germany.
+Iran Khodro Diesel Company (ایران خودرو دیزل) is manufacturer of commercial vehicles (trucks, buses, minibuses & vans) in Iran and several other countries with political agreements in the Middle East, CIS and Africa with half a century experience under license of Daimler-Benz of Germany.
 Iran Khodro Diesel Company has almost 80% of bus and about 70% of the local market share.

 History

 Iran Khodro Diesel Company was established initially under the name of Khawar Industrial Group in early 1966.
 The company started its production by assembling one truck a day but after a short period due to the increase demand for commercial vehicles developed production and assembling lines.

 In 1999 Iran Khodro Company merged its bus and midi-bus production lines with Khawar Industrial Group truck production lines together and the new company Iran Khodro Diesel, public joint stock was born to manufacture different types of commercial vehicles for domestic and overseas markets.

 Today, Iran Khodro Diesel has a wide production site of 600000 m2.